Handling the Soft Side of Business

 These skills are now recognised as key to making businesses more profitable and better places to work.

 Increasingly, companies aren't just assessing their current staff and future recruits on their business skills.

-They are now assessing them on a whole host of soft skill competencies around how well they relate and communicate to others.
+They are now assessing them on a whole host of soft skill competencies around how well they relate to and communicate with others.

 We now find it a bit shocking and somewhat disturbing when someone displays the old autocratic style of bullying management tactics (though we know it is still unfortunately far more prevalent than is desirable).

 Many companies simply will now no longer put up with it (bravo!).